Anina-Rich-lab/visual-search/README.md

 In this specific case, a set of stimuli appear in a circle around the center of the screen.
 On each trial, there is a 50% chance of the `target` stimuli to appear.
-The task for the subjects is to respond as fast as possible wether the target is present in the current trial.
+The task for the subjects is to respond as fast as possible whether the target is present in the current trial.

 To recreate this experiment, you can download this repository, open it on psychopy and run the `visualsearch.py` script.
 When you run the script, you will be prompted with a dialog to enter the id of the participant.